Cucumis melo var. reticulatus

 This delicious fruit belongs to the genus Cucumis and is a member of the Cucurbitaceae, or gourd family.

 Pumpkins, squash, honeydew, and zucchini are also star members.
-Grown as a summer annual in USDA Hardiness Zones 4-10, the fruit develops on a trailing vine, which can trained up a trellis to save space.
+Grown as a summer annual in USDA Hardiness Zones 4 to 10, the fruit develops on a trailing vine, which can trained up a trellis to save space.

-Most varieties mature in 65-90 days and produce round fruits that weigh up to 3-4 pounds.
+Most varieties mature in 65 to 90 days and produce round fruits that weigh up to four pounds each.

 Cantaloupe melons are a variety of the muskmelon, C. melo, and the name “cantaloupe” refers specifically to the North American variety C. melo var. reticulatus, and the European type, C. melo var. cantalupensis.